Aside from the loss of revenue...

 - Energy - We exert physical, emotional and mental energy thinking about, planning, working with our clients and patients.
 What do we do with this un-required energy?

-When asked, "WHAT DO YOU DO?" by other people at a party or in a networking event... many providers answer with their profession, such as, "I do massage", or "I am a physical therapist"...
+When asked, "WHAT DO YOU DO?" by other people at a gathering or in a networking event... many providers answer with their profession, such as, "I do massage", or "I am a physical therapist"...

 Their identity is that they ARE what they DO.